transcom/mymove-docs/docs/frontend/testing/writing-playwright-tests-for-milmove.md

 ```

 Please note that if you use Safari to download the trace file, it will
-automatically unzip it for you, which then confuses playwright.
+automatically unzip it for you, which then confuses Playwright.
 Download it with another browser like Chrome or zip it back up

 ```shell